geerlingguy/ansible-role-pip/README.md

 The name of the packge to install to get `pip` on the system.
 For older systems that don't have Python 3 available, you can set this to `python-pip`.

+    pip_umask: '0022' # Default is to omit the parameter

+The system umask to apply before installing the pip packages.

     pip_executable: pip3

 The role will try to autodetect the pip executable based on the `pip_package` (e.g. `pip` for Python 2 and `pip3` for Python 3).
 You can also override this explicitly, e.g. `pip_executable: pip3.6`.